 Summary of Marginalia

-In the second stanza Wilbur’s speaker compare the edges of life and their importance to human lives.
-The second stanza details how one is able to glimpse the edges while asleep, but how they slip away once conscious.
+In the second stanza, Wilbur’s speaker compares the edges of life and their importance to human lives.
+The second stanza details how one can glimpse the edges while asleep, but how they slip away once conscious.
 Just like cricket sounds in a field, the edge is intangible.
 When it is gone one will notice even if it is not at the forefront of every day’s thoughts.
 In the third stanza, the poet talks about riches and how human beings drift back in hope of a good drowning.

 Analysis of Marginalia

-The speaker of this piece begins the poem by stating the main theme on which the poem will speak, the concentration of “things” around “the edges.”
+The speaker of ‘Marginalia’ begins by stating the main theme on which the poem will speak, the concentration of “things” around “the edges.”
 The poet’s narrator gives a poignant example of this phenomenon, the grouping of “Things” on the surface of a pond.

-On top of both of thees features, “textile scum and damask light,” sit “lily-pads.”
+On top of both of these features, “textile scum and damask light,” sit “lily-pads.”
 These lovely, durable, plants are existing on the edge of all things, in amongst the good and the bad.
-This is an image of perseverance and strength that is representative of mankind and the situations that we are able to survive.
+This is an image of perseverance and strength that is representative of mankind and the situations that we can survive.

 This first stanza is meant to display to the reader that while the “edge” of a pond, or of life itself, may initially seem like the least important part, it can hold many of the most important features of our world.

-In the second stanza of this piece Wilbur’s speaker discusses the importance of “Things” at the edges of our lives and their direct impact on us.
+In the second stanza of ‘Marginalia’, Wilbur’s speaker discusses the importance of “Things” at the edges of our lives and their direct impact on us.

 The stanza begins with the speaker describing the experience of falling asleep and how one is lifted, metaphorically and mentally, off the floor and into the night.
 This transition brings one out of their main life, and into one on their periphery.
-In this new state of being one can “glimpse [the] sublime,” or the awe inspiring grandeur of life.
-Particularly in this case, the sublime “Decor.”
+In this new state of being one can “glimpse [the] sublime,” or the awe-inspiring grandeur of life.
+Particularly, in this case, the sublime “Decor.”
 This once more references life on the exterior.
-One is able to see things, and be amazed by them, that normally would go unnoticed while awake.
+One can see things and be amazed by them, which normally would go unnoticed while awake.

 It is while asleep that one can hear “a complete music.”
-One is able to see all of their life, not just the central parts around which a day revolves.
-They can comprehend all the instruments in a song, and hear their individual parts rather than just the main melody.
+One can see all of their life, not just the central parts around which a day revolves.
+They can comprehend all the instruments in a song, and hear their parts rather than just the main melody.

 While one might see these things while sleeping, in the day “this evades us.”
 The commotion and chaos of normal waking life make it almost impossible to see what goes on at the “edges” of one’s existence.

-The speaker finishes up the poem by comparing the fleeting vision of the “edges” to that of the sound of crickets in a meadow at night.
-One is surrounded on all sides by this sound but unable to see it.
+The speaker finishes up this stanza by comparing the fleeting vision of the “edges” to that of the sound of crickets in a meadow at night.
+One is surrounded by this sound but unable to see it.
 Additionally, it can disappear in an instant without warning.

-This sudden lack of “edges” would be a shock, suddenly there is something missing that was never even spoken about before.
+This sudden lack of “edges” would be a shock, suddenly something is missing that was never even spoken about before.

 About Richard Wilbur